RedisLabs/redislabs-docs/content/platforms/kubernetes/redb/create-aa-database.md

 ## Document required parameters

 - Database name `<db-name>`:
+  - Description: Combined with ingress suffix to create the Active-Active database hostname.
   - Format: string
   - Example value: `myaadb`
   - How you get it: you choose